pmgr77/runtime-xray/FAQ.md

 ---

+## What does a finding look like?

+Every security finding in the report follows a consistent, developer‑friendly structure:

+1. **What was found**
+   A factual description, e.g. *“Private RSA key recovered from process memory”*.

+2. **Risk level**
+   **Critical / High / Medium / Low / Informational** — based on the sensitivity of the data and the context.

+3. **Why it matters**
+   A short explanation of how this issue can be exploited.
+For example:
+   *“An attacker who obtains a memory dump can extract the private key and impersonate the server.”*

+4. **Evidence**
+   Concrete proofs: memory addresses, system call arguments, file paths, timestamps.
+Everything can be verified.

+5. **How to fix**
+   Actionable guidance grounded in security best practices.
+For instance:
+   *“Use OS‑protected key storage, minimise the plaintext key lifetime, or switch to hardware‑backed keys.”*

+6. **Confidence**
+   How certain the engine is about the finding (e.g. **98%** for a hardcoded key, lower for inferred data flows).

+This way you don’t just get a list of problems — you get a **remediation roadmap** with all the supporting evidence.

+---

 ## Does RuntimeXRay replace IDA, Ghidra, or Frida?

 No. Those are interactive reverse‑engineering tools used by security researchers to manually understand binaries.